vd-rd/sbc_allwinner_F1C200s/README.md

 View this project on [CADLAB.io](https://cadlab.io/project/23988).

-# Allwinner F1C100s SBC
+# Allwinner F1C200s SBC

-This board embeds a SIP (single core 533MHz ARM926EJ-S with 32MB DDR) with AXP173 PMIC, IO headers and microSD/eMMC storage.
+This board embeds a SIP (single core 533MHz ARM926EJ-S with 64MB DDR) with AXP173 PMIC, IO headers and microSD/eMMC storage.
+The board is also compatible with the smaller F1C100s that only embedds 32MB DDR RAM.

 ## Board overview (draft):